-This information is often essential to building parcel polygons form legal descriptions and for fitting the cadastral data together.
-The standards for this information are not part of the Cadastral Subcommittee's mission but it is recognized that these layers are essential for cadastral information.
-In particular the transportation information is often necessary to support and provide integrity to parcel address information.
-Some states may chose to include these layers as cadastral reference.
+Roads - Many parcel legal description call for the edge of roads or the edge of right of right of ways.
+The standards for road right of way are a part of the Cadastral Subcommittee's missions but the road surface or traveled way is not.
+In particular the transportation or road information is often necessary to support and provide integrity to parcel address information.

-5.2 Cadastral NSDI - Cadastral Reference
+7.2 Cadastral NSDI - Cadastral Reference